AI Shift 2026: From Prediction to Autonomous Agents | Kindo

 All three signs - whether with research models, academic papers, or developer tools - indicate that soon models will be acting on our behalf, simulating human behavior to plan, reason, and execute tasks, whilst developer tools make it far easier to deploy these models at scale.

-In my next letter, I’ll talk about how to develop products that rely on generative AI as a collaborative partner.
+As we navigate 2026, the focus shifts to developing products that rely on generative AI as a collaborative partner.
 We need to see this technology as altering not only the speed at which we work, but the teams we hire, the businesses we develop, and the ideas we now have the time to explore.